urbanairship/sarlacc-pit/README.md

 sarlacc-pit
 ===========

-Originally intended to allow multiple services to share a large and dynamically updateable blacklist.
-Now a more general purpose library for dynamically updating a collection by polling a canonical source.
+Originally intended to allow multiple services to share a large updateable deny list, now a more general purpose library for dynamically updating a collection by polling a canonical source.

 `sarlacc-pit` essentially caches the full contents of some backing store, updating it in the background on a cadence.
-Applications such as whitelists and blacklists where traditional caching would require storing negative results as well as positive are ideal.
+Applications such as accept and deny lists where traditional caching would require storing negative results as well as positive are ideal.
 Other common applications are small datasets such as per-customer overrides which might otherwise be in config files.

 Unlike a cache, reads from `sarlacc-pit` are always in memory, and the backing store going unavailable will simply cause the data to be stale, rather than lookups failing if the required value is not in the cache.

 Configuration Sources